 Installing Cicatrix Imprimé at Artelier Circulaire, Montreal

-Caro Williams will join fellow Cicatrix artists for an exhibition at Atelier Circulaire Gallery in Montreal.
+Caro Williams will join fellow Cicatrix artists for an exhibition at the Atelier Circulaire Gallery in Montreal.
 Exhibition dates 9 November to 15 December 2018

 Cicatrix Walk and Talk at the Swindon Museum and Art Gallery